sv1jsb/r2dino/README.md

 ![Schematic](./img/R2Dino_schematic.jpg "Schematic")

 #### Joystick
 Joystick's X-axis output is connected to A0 and Y-axis to A1.
 Both lines have a 1K resistor to ground in order to have the output voltage close to internal 1.1V reference.
-The joystick is used to control r2d2 in the arcade game as long as selecting actions in the different menu
+The joystick is used to control r2d2 in the arcade game as long as selecting actions in the different menus

 #### LM35
 LM35's output is connected to A2.
 I've also set the analog reference to internal.
 This will provide better temperature resolution.